Skip to main content

 Essential benefits.
 The term “essential benefits” means payments made by a construction employer other than wages that directly benefit the construction worker, including medical or dental insurance, retirement accounts, and annuities.

 Housing development project.
-The term “housing development project” means construction or demolition of any residential building, residential facility, or residential structure, including any commercial and community components of such building, facility, or structure (1) that creates or preserves at least 100 or more dwelling units with project construction costs of three million dollars or more; and (2) that is funded in whole or in part by city financial assistance.
+The term “housing development project” means construction or demolition of any residential building, residential facility, or residential structure, including any commercial and community components of such building, facility, or structure, conversion of any non-residential floor area to residential, and any green building retrofit including energy efficiency improvements and renewable energy systems installations as defined in section 58-02 of title 19 of the rules of the city of New York that (1) creates or preserves at least 150 or more dwelling units with project construction costs of 3 million dollars or more; and (2) is funded in whole or in part by city financial assistance.
+The term “housing development project” does not include scatter sites, preservation projects, housing development projects on land owned by the New York city housing authority, or housing development projects wholly sited on land where the disposition of such land is solely by the New York city housing authority.
+The term “housing development project” does not include supportive housing projects.

 Manual labor.
 The term “manual labor” means the type of physical work the performance of which classifies a natural person as a “manual worker” in accordance with section 190 of the labor law and the rules and regulations adopted thereunder.